Multilingual Code Co-Evolution Using Large Language Models: Related Work

-Researchers have proposed LLMs which are \pretrained with the objective tailored for code translation. \citet{TipirneniETAL22StructCoder} embedded syntax and data flow into the \pretrained language models by introducing tasks on predicting AST paths and data flows during \pretraining. \citet{LachauxETAL20TransCoder} proposed TransCoder which is \pretrained to do code translation in an unsupervised approach.
-In addition to commonly-used masked language modeling and denoising auto-encoding objective, TransCoder was further \pretrained with the back-translation objective using unlabeled C++ and Python data.
-To improve the quality of \pretraining data used during back-translation, \citet{RoziereETAL21TransCoderST} leveraged an automated unit-testing system to filter out invalid generated programs during back-translation, which improved the performance of previously proposed TransCoder model in the code translation task. \citet{ZhuETAL22Multilingual} proposed MuST, which is a multilingual snippet translation \pretraining objective designed for code translation between multiple programming languages, and evaluated on a newly collected dataset with 7 programming languages.
+Researchers designed LLMs which are \pretrained with the objective tailored for code translation. \citet{TipirneniETAL22StructCoder} introduced tasks on predicting AST paths and data flows during \pretraining. \citet{LachauxETAL20TransCoder} proposed TransCoder which is \pretrained to do code translation with back-translation objective.
+To improve the quality of \pretraining data, \citet{RoziereETAL21TransCoderST} leveraged an automated unit-testing system to filter out invalid generated programs during back-translation. \citet{ZhuETAL22Multilingual} proposed MuST, which is a multilingual code snippet translation \pretraining objective.
 None of the above work leverages the code change history, which is the main contribution of our paper.
 We leave improving \DeltaTool with \pretraining objectives tailored for code translation as future work.